-4.1 Brute force grid search
+4.1 Brute Force Grid Search

-The brute force method is a simple approach to find ideal parameters for any mathematical function or optimization problem, and is a clear option to provide an initial set of baseline results.
-This baseline can then be evaluated against more comprehensive and innovative methods to better assess their overall contributions and value to the proposed problem.
-This method attempts every possible combination of parameters across the entire search space and chooses the parameters that best minimize the objective function.
-From Table 2, the brute force method covers both classification methods (power onsets and the SRMR), 3 timing difference methods (time-domain cross correlation, GCC-PHAT and GCC-SCOT) and a series of numerical values (audio frame size, step size, low threshold and high threshold).
+The brute force method attempts every possible combination of parameters across the entire search space and chooses the parameters that best minimize the objective function.
+From Table 2, the brute force method covers 2 classification methods, 3 timing difference methods and a series of numerical values (audio frame sizes, thresholds).
 To reduce computational time, trials are ended when no windows of speech are found, leading to empty DOA predictions.
 This is a computationally expensive approach since every possible combination of parameters will need to be attempted, and results will depend on the granularity of the defined search space.